-1. INTRODUCTION
+1. Introduction

-A striking feature of the trend in inequality in the United States in recent decades has been its increase both across and within education groups (between- and withingroup inequality).1 A major driver of rising inequality is skill-biased technological change (SBTC), broadly understood as a change in production technology that increases the relative demand for skilled labor.
-While these changes are generally difficult to measure empirically, a recent paper by Decker et al. (2020) rigorously estimates one particular form of SBTC, i.e., rising firm productivity dispersion.2 This paper studies the
+A striking feature of the trend in inequality in the United States in recent decades has been its increase both across and within education groups (between- and within-group inequality).
+A major driver of rising inequality is skill-biased technological change (SBTC), broadly understood as a change in production technology that increases the relative demand for skilled labor.
+While these changes are generally difficult to measure empirically, a recent paper by Decker, Haltiwanger, Jarmin, and Miranda (2020) rigorously estimates one particular form of SBTC, that is, rising firm productivity dispersion.2